WEC-Sim/WEC-Sim/docs/most/theory.rst

 |

-In the 'Aerodynamics + Control' sub-model, the aerodynamic forces and torque values of the generator and collective blade pitch are derived.
+In the 'Aerodynamics + Control' subsystem, the aerodynamic forces and torque values of the generator and collective blade pitch are derived.
 In the
-"Control" and "Blade wind speed" submodels, variant subsystems are contained in which it is decided whether to use the Baseline or ROSCO controller and whether to have constant or turbulent wind.
+"Control" and "Blade wind speed" subsystems, variant subsystems are contained in which it is decided whether to use the Baseline or ROSCO controller and whether to have constant or turbulent wind.
 With regard to wind block, here the relative speed with respect to the interested blade nodes is calculated, receiving the movements of the structure and the wind field as inputs.
-Finally, the "AeroLoads" sub-model contains the look-up tables of the aerodynamic loads obtained in pre-processing.
+Finally, the "AeroLoads" subsystem contains the look-up tables of the aerodynamic loads obtained in pre-processing.

 .. image:: IMAGE_Aeroload_Control_Submodel.png